Mars trilogy: Green Mars – Terraforming

 Green Mars takes its title from the stage of terraforming that has allowed plants to grow.
 It picks up the story 50 years after the events of Red Mars in the dawn of the 22nd century, following the lives of the remaining First Hundred and their children and grandchildren.
 Melting ice causes the top of the dome of Hiroko Ai's base under the south pole to collapse, forcing the survivors to escape into a (less literal) underground organization known as the Demimonde.
 Among the expanded group are the First Hundred's children, the Nisei, a number of whom live in Hiroko's second secret base, Gamete.

-As unrest in the multinational control over Mars's affairs grows, various groups start to form with different aims and methods.
-Watching these groups evolve from Earth, the CEO of the Praxis Corporation sends a representative, Arthur Randolph, to organize the resistance movements.
+As unrest in the multinational control over Mars' affairs grows, various groups start to form with different aims and methods.
+Watching these groups evolve from Earth, the CEO of the Praxis Corporation sends a representative, Arthur Randolph, to organize resistance movements.
 This culminates into the Dorsa Brevia agreement, in which nearly all the underground factions take part.
 Preparations are made for a second revolution beginning in the 2120s, from converting moholes to missiles silos or hidden bases, sabotaging orbital mirrors, to propelling Deimos out of Mars' gravity well and out into deep space so it could never be used as a weapons platform as Phobos was.

 The book follows the characters across the Martian landscape, which is explained in detail.
-Russell's character infiltrates the transnat terraforming project, with a carefully crafted fake identity as Stephen Lindholm.
+Sax Russell infiltrates the transnat terraforming project, with a carefully crafted fake identity as Stephen Lindholm.
 The newly evolving Martian biosphere is described at great length and with more profound changes mostly aimed at warming up the surface of Mars to the brink of making it habitable, from continent-sized orbital mirrors, another space elevator built (using another anchored asteroid that is dubbed "New Clarke"), to melting the northern polar ice cap, and digging moholes deep enough to form volcanoes.
 A mainstay of the novel is a detailed analysis of philosophical, political, personal, economic, and geological experiences of the characters.
 The story weaves back and forth from character to character, providing a picture of Mars as seen by them.